I've been using Claude Code × Obsidian Daily Notes for six months and tried three improvements

 ```

-- Important: Current directory is `.claude/`, so when using Glob, need to specify `path=".."`
+- Important: Current directory is `.claude/` so when using Glob specify `path=".."`

-- Use bash command `find ../01_Daily -name "${TARGET_DATE}.md" -type f` to search for the target daily note
+- Use bash command `find ../01_Daily -name "${TARGET_DATE}.md" -type f` to search for target daily note

 - Or use `Glob(path="..", pattern="01_Daily/**/[TARGET_DATE].md")`

-- File should be in format `01_Daily/YYYY/MM/[TARGET_DATE].md`
+- File must be in format `01_Daily/YYYY/MM/[TARGET_DATE].md`

 - Read file to understand current content structure

-Status numbers: 1=Not started, 2=In progress, 3=Under review, 4=Completed
+Status numbers: 1=Not started, 2=In progress, 3=In review, 4=Completed

-Cancelled tasks can be entered with strikethrough in the "Other" field (e.g., ~~Task name~~)
+Cancelled tasks can be entered in the "Other" field with strikethrough (e.g., ~~Task name~~)

 #### Question Pattern (For Each Project)

-For each project (PROJECT_A, PROJECT_B, PROJECT_C, Blog/Other):
+For each project (PROJECT_A, PROJECT_B, PROJECT_C, Blog and Others):

 1. Before asking questions, output a text message showing Google Calendar events for this project

-2. Collect all tasks for this project from the daily note
+2. Collect all tasks from the daily note for this project

 5. Add a final question asking about additional tasks

-First, output a text message like:
+First, output a text message like this:

 ```text